Spedi-99/How-to-wire-mains-power-for-a-3D-printer/README.md

 ![C13-C19](https://user-images.githubusercontent.com/98351572/172686941-9025ef9e-7612-464f-ac4a-17ee5e3df9fd.png)<br>

 ### The connector
-Accordingly to your cable, you need a C14 or C20 connector.<br>
+Fitting to your cable, you need a C14 or C20 connector.<br>
 There are many all-in-one solutions on the market, especially cheap ones.<br>
 I do absolutely NOT recommend buying one of these for the following reasons:<br>
 <b>First:</b> Most, if not all, of these cheap devices have exposed bare unisolated metal on the backside where you could touch mains voltage!<br>